omeka/omeka-s-enduser/docs/modules/collecting.md

 **Item Property**: select a property from the installation's vocabularies for the visitor to use to describe the item.

-- Property: select a property from the vocabularies (example: Description)
+- Property: select a property from the vocabularies (example: Description).
 - Prompt Text: If you want the prompt to be something other than the property label.
 - Input type: length and kind of input box.
 Choose from:
 	- Text box (one line)
 	- Text box (multiple line)
-     - Select menu (dropdown)
-	     - If you choose "Select menu," you will need to enter the options for the menu in the *Select Menu Options* field that will appear, with one option per line.
+	- Select menu (dropdown): enter the options for the menu in the *Select Menu Options* field that will appear, with one option per line.
-	 - Item resource (will appear as dropdown)
-		 - This will offer the user the choice of existing items to add as a property value.
+	- Item resource (dropdown): will offer the user the choice of existing items to add as a property value.
 You can paste anything after the `admin/` in the url of an advanced search to load specific items.
-	 - [Custom Vocab](../modules/customvocab/) (requires that plugin to be installed).
-If selected, an additional dropdown will load.
-Use this to select from your existing Custom Vocabs.
+	- If you have [Custom Vocab](../modules/customvocab.md) installed, an additional dropdown can select from your existing Custom Vocabs.
 This will load as a dropdown for the users on the public side of the form.
-	 - If you have [Numeric Data Types](../modules/numericdatatypes/) installed, you will also have the options:
+	- If you have [Numeric Data Types](../modules/numericdatatypes.md) installed, you will also have the options:
 		 - Numeric timestamp
 		 - Numeric interval
 		 - Numeric duration
-		 - Numeric integer
+		 - Numeric integer.
  - Check the Required? box if the prompt is required.

-**Item Media** allows visitors to add media to their item.
+**Item Media** allows visitors to add media to their submission.

 Media Type:

 - A dropdown for Media type, with the following options:
-	- Upload one, which allows users to upload one file;
+	- Upload one, which allows users to upload one file
-	- Upload multiple, which allows users to upload multiple files at once using the browser's native file picker (with shift or control keys);
+	- Upload multiple, which allows users to upload multiple files at once using the browser's native file picker (with shift or control keys)
-	- Map (requires Mapping module);
+	- Map (requires Mapping module)
-	- URL;
+	- URL
 	- HTML.
 - Prompt Text: If you want the prompt to be something other than the property label.
 - Check the Required? box if the prompt is required.

-**Item Supplementary** additional information for the item, not linked to any particularly vocabulary or property.
+**Item Supplementary** adds additional information for the item, not linked to any particularly vocabulary or property.

 - Prompt Text: If you want the prompt to be something other than the property label.
 - Input type: length and kind of input box.
 Choose from:
      - Text box (one line)
      - Text box (multiple line)
-     - Select menu (dropdown)
-	     - If you choose "Select menu," you will need to enter the options for the menu in the *Select Menu Options* field that will appear, with one option per line.
+     - Select menu (dropdown): enter the options for the menu in the *Select Menu Options* field that will appear, with one option per line.
  - Check the Required? box if the prompt is required.

-**User Name** which will be used to assign the item owner.
+**User Name** to assign as the owner of the item.
 If the person using the form is a logged-in user of the Omeka S installation, this will autopopulate.

 - Prompt Text: If you want the prompt to be something other than the property label.
 - Check the Required? box if the prompt is required.